Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Limitations

 \section{Limitations}

-Here we list the limitations of our work.
-The Farsight SIE dataset may not contain all cloud related names, if these are not queried from a client behind a sensor.
-While those instances of cloud hosting we identify are certainly there, more universities may be using major cloud providers without it being recorded in the dataset.
-Similarly, Farsight SIE only collects DNS cache misses~\cite{farsight}.
-Hence, we cannot provide information on the popularity of the names we observe.
-Furthermore, the number of universities among the surveyed countries differs (14 in Switzerland, 260 in the \us).
-This may amplify the effect of individual institutions' choices in smaller countries.
-Our work relies, in several places, on heuristics, e.g., in the identification of Zoom/WebEx/Adobe Connect domains in \Fref{sec:zoom}, the use of Proofpoint's email security system, and the estimation of Moodle, Stud.IP, and BigBlueButton instances in \Fref{sec:discussion}.
-To address this, we manually verified a set of our heuristics, e.g., for Zoom in \Fref{sec:zoom} finding no significant error, and outline the impact of these limitations in the corresponding sections.
+The Farsight SIE dataset may not contain all cloud-related names, if these are not queried from a client behind a sensor.
+While instances of cloud hosting we identify are certainly there, more universities may be using major cloud providers without it showing up in the dataset.
+Similarly, we cannot make statements on the popularity of names, as Farsight SIE only collects DNS cache misses~\cite{farsight}.
+Furthermore, the number of universities among the surveyed countries differs (14 in Switzerland, 260 in the \us), which may amplify the effect of individual institutions' choices in smaller countries.
+Our work partly relies on heuristics and the automated analysis and classification of historic data, e.g., in the identification of Zoom, WebEx, and Adobe Connect domains, the use of Proofpoint, and the estimation of Moodle, Stud.IP, and BigBlueButton instances.
+Hence, we manually revisited our results and verified our findings against live data, as documented in a validation paragraph for each methodology section.

-Given the large effect sizes we observe, the general alignment of ratio changes between smaller and larger countries, our additional spot-checks, and our generally good coverage of domain names, we are confident that our results paint an accurate picture of universities' cloud use since January 2015.
+Given the large effect sizes, the alignment of ratio chan\-ges between different countries, our additional spot-checks, and our coverage of domain names, we are confident that our results paint an accurate picture of universities' cloud use since January 2015.